Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 While copying code do not forget this part ``` BLEScan* pBLEScan; ```.
 It should go after the libary calls and before the void setup

 The code for the button press also still remains to keep the system operational without bluetooth.
+It is possible that the code gets stuck in the compiling phase, just give it time, the code is either quite big or very poorly optimised.

 ### Code for part 1
 ```C